mar-l01/modbus-data-logger/docs/README_Run.md

 ## Running the Application
-The application binary is located in _builds/build_native/_ and from there it can be executed by:
+The application binary is located in _builds/build_native/debug/_ or _builds/build_native/release_ depending on the build-type used.
+From there it can be executed with:
 ```sh
 $ ./modbus_data_logger
 ```